The death toll in Gaza surpasses 10,000 as the conflict enters a second month

 NPR spoke with a group traveling in Gaza who said they had to walk past dead bodies rotting in the street as bombs dropped in the distance.
 They declined to provide their names over security concerns.

+While Biden reiterated "his steadfast support for Israel and the protection of Israeli citizens from Hamas and all other threats," the White House said the two leaders discussed the possibility of "tactical pauses" to allow civilians to leave areas of ongoing fighting, to ensure assistance is reaching civilians and to enable hostage releases.

+Biden also raised the need to hold extremist Israeli settlers in the West Bank accountable for violence against Palestinians, which has escalated since the Oct.
+7 attacks.

-U.S. Secretary of State Antony Blinken is wrapping up a busy weekend tour of the Middle East with a stop in Turkey Monday morning.
+Their conversation followed U.S. Secretary of State Antony Blinken's busy weekend tour of the Middle East, finishing with a stop in Turkey on Monday.

 On Sunday, he made an unannounced visit to Iraq and met with Prime Minister Mohammed Shia al-Sudani in Baghdad for more than an hour.
 Blinken also made trips to Israel and Jordan and had a sit-down with Palestinian Authority President Mahmoud Abbas in Ramallah in the West Bank.

-Blinken's stop in Turkey comes as President Recep Tayyip Erdogan strongly criticized Israel and Prime Minister Benjamin Netanyahu this weekend.
+Blinken's stop in Turkey comes as President Recep Tayyip Erdogan strongly criticized Israel and Netanyahu this weekend.

+Blinken met with Foreign Minister Hakan Fidan to discuss, among other things, the war and the need to increase humanitarian aid to Gaza, he told the media.

+Despite this whirlwind visit, Blinken's efforts yielded little obvious progress on cease-fire talks or increasing humanitarian aid to Gaza.

 CIA Director William Burns is reportedly visiting Israel Monday, as well.